 7. Don’t complain about your life.

-Again, like above, the more you complain, the less interested a guy will stay in you.
+Again, like above, the more you complain, the less interested a guy will be in you for something more.

-He may go along with it but you’ll turn a guy who is maybe looking for something more into the “Well maybe just sex with her would be cool.” kind of guy.
+Just like the last topic, he may go along with it but you’ll turn a guy who is maybe looking for something more into the “Well maybe just sex with her would be cool.” kind of guy very quickly.

 No exceptions here.

-8. Don’t talk about a bad day when you’re having it and do not apologize for being in a bad mood.
+8. Don’t talk about a bad day IF you’re having one and do not apologize for being in a bad mood.

 If you want a man to become attracted to you even more, ( remember he’s on a first date with you so chances are he already sees something in you he likes) don’t ruin it by telling him you’re sorry.